anurag3301/anurag3301.dev/blog/content/yocto_arch_2.md

 +++

 ## Yocto Setup
 Finally, after all this setup, we can go for yocto build.
 But sadly there one another problem we need to fix.
-If you use this setup and try to run yocto, in just few moments your build will start to fail all stating one error: `Too many files open`.
-This is a kind of error you may have never seen on you computer.
+If you use this setup and try to build yocto, in just few moments your build will start to fail all stating one error: `Too many files open`.
+This is a kind of error you may have never seen on your computer.
 There is a limit on how many files a process can open at any given moment of time which is usually 1024 open file descriptors, you can check that by running `ulimit -n`.
 But you might be thinking why are we hitting the limit, if you build yocto on a native ubuntu os, you will not hit this limit, but why on the VM. **Reason Vritiofs**.

 ## Why does this happen?